pbelevich/pbelevich.github.io/_posts/2025-09-11-Inference_Server_From_Scratch_-_Part_2.markdown

 # categories:
 ---

-In Post #2, **myserve** graduates from a token-echo toy to a real generator.
+In Part #2, **myserve** graduates from a token-echo toy to a real generator.
 We wire a Hugging Face causal-LM directly to the same OpenAI-compatible `/v1/chat/completions` endpoint from [Post 1](https://pbelevich.github.io/2025/09/11/From_Zero_to_Serve_-_Post_1.html) and keep streaming via SSE, so your clients don’t change at all.
 Under the hood, a tiny **model registry** loads and caches `(model, tokenizer)` bundles—pick `sshleifer/tiny-gpt2` for fast CPU checks, or step up to **TinyLlama** / Llama-family when you have the VRAM and (optionally) a HF token.

 Generation starts simple and explicit: a **greedy loop** with **no KV cache**—we recompute attention from scratch each step.
 That’s intentional.
 This version is slow on long outputs, but it’s a rock-solid **correctness baseline** we’ll optimize in later posts (KV cache, FlashAttention, quantization, etc.).
 We also add **parity tests** against `transformers.generate()` on a tiny model to ensure our next-token choices match reference behavior, so every future speedup can be measured against known-good outputs.

-To follow along, make sure [Post 1](https://pbelevich.github.io/2025/09/11/From_Zero_to_Serve_-_Post_1.html) is running and install a suitable **PyTorch** (CPU or CUDA per your setup); optionally log in with `huggingface_hub` to pull gated weights.
+To follow along, make sure [Part 1](https://pbelevich.github.io/2025/09/10/Inference_Server_From_Scratch_-_Part_1.html) is running and install a suitable **PyTorch** (CPU or CUDA per your setup); optionally log in with `huggingface_hub` to pull gated weights.
 With that, your OpenAI-compatible server now “thinks” for real—streaming decoded tokens in real time while keeping the API stable for existing clients.

 ---